joergelp/IO2_Documentation/MOOC2/Development/API/README.md

  It should be noted that while most of these participants are singletons, the **Evaluator** is a kind of module with several instances.
 There is a programming language evaluator, a markup languages evaluator, and database evaluator.

 The following diagram illustrates the communication among these modules.
 Using the **Student View**,  a student submits an attempt to an **Evaluator**.
 This component assesses this attempt using an exercise retrieved from the **Central Repository** and produces a **report**.
 The evaluator submits the report to the **Feedback manager** to produce a **feedback** that is returned to the **StudentView** and presented to the student.
-This communication among the modules is regulated by an internal [API fornalized in Swagger](https://github.com/JuezLTI/APIs/blob/d981488ba77f238f2aaeb6f862ab1c2a0e8252d9/v2/API.yaml#L16).

 ![Communication among modules](generic-evaluator-architecture.svg)

-Most of the data commun
+The communication among modules is regulated by an internal [API formalized in Swagger](https://github.com/JuezLTI/APIs/blob/d981488ba77f238f2aaeb6f862ab1c2a0e8252d9/v2/API.yaml#L16).
+Most data communicated is unstructured, with the exception of exerecises and reports that use, respectivelly:

+- [`YAPExIL`](YAPExIL/README.md) -  a programming exercise format;
+- [`PEARL`](PEARL/README.md) a common format for evaluation reports.